 The commenter references the work of Lockwood et al. 2000, this study looked at RAAT's increasing swath widths in some instances by double skipping the untreated area.
 They also used ATV's in their study which only have a minimum effect swath width of 30 feet.
-Using modifications presently being done in Arizona with the UTV's ability to adjust the hopper height, using the same ATV spreader, the minimum effective swath width can be increased to 40 feet, thus also increasing the untreated swath to 40 feet.
+Using UTV's with the ability to adjust the hopper height, using the same ATV spreader, the minimum effective swath width can be increased to 40 feet, thus also increasing the untreated swath to 40 feet.
 APHIS uses science based methodologies to assess treatment related benefits or risks.
 APHIS has for decades funded the Science and Technology Research Lab in Phoenix, Arizona, which is specific to Rangeland Grasshopper and Mormon Cricket Program research and development.
-It is the only one of its kind in the U.S. The S&T Lab in cooperation with ASU researchers have evaluated non-target invertebrate impacts in the past and have made recommendations to the Program side of APHIS.
+It is the only one of its kind in the U.S. The S&T Lab in cooperation with ASU researchers have evaluated nontarget invertebrate impacts in the past and have made recommendations to the Program.